ffernn-dev/website-remake/docs/README.md

 > - etc

 1. To run SQLite3 SQL queries in VSCode
-   Open the DB files, then choose "Query Editor" from the top menu.
+Open the DB file, then choose "Query Editor" from the top menu.

 ```bash
 code data_source.db